-Our guide to the best TVs available is here to help you separate out the cheap panels from the best 4K screens – allowing you to find an awesome flatscreen without wasting hours of research comparing spec sheets.
+If you're feeling confused, our guide to the best TVs available will help you separate bargain-buy panels from the best 4K screens, and which sets are worth connecting to that 4K Blu-ray player you've been eyeing up.
+We'll help you find an awesome flatscreen without wasting hours of research comparing spec sheets.

 "So, should I buy a TV now or wait it out?"